awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

   Get-EC2InstanceAttribute -InstanceId instance-id -Attribute sriovNetSupport
   ```

-If the attribute isn't set, `SriovNetSupport` is empty; otherwise, it is set as follows:
+If the attribute isn't set, `SriovNetSupport` is empty\.
+Otherwise, it is set as shown in the following\.

 ```
 "SriovNetSupport": {